 Step 2: Raw HSC Marks

-When you sit your HSC exams towards the end of the year, you’re sitting them along with everybody else taking that subject in NSW.
+When you sit your HSC exams towards the end of the year, you’re sitting them along with everybody else taking that subject in New South Wales.

-Your performance in the HSC is initially calculated as a raw mark – that is, literally how many marks you got right out of the total marks available.
+Your performance in the HSC is initially calculated as a raw mark – that is, how many marks you received out of the total marks available in that subject.

 Step 3: School Assessment Marks Adjusted

-Let’s say School A gives an average school assessment mark of 75 for English Advanced.
-School B gives an average school assessment mark of 85.
-However, in the NSW HSC Exam, students from School A get an average raw mark of 90, while students from School B get an average raw mark of 65.
+Let’s think of this one as the following example: If School A gives an average school assessment mark of 75 for English Advanced, and School B gives an average school assessment mark of 85.
+In the New South Wales HSC Examination, students from School A get an average raw mark of 90, while students from School B get an average raw mark of 65.